 These are contributions which are received by the Foundation with a specific condition or restriction imposed by the donor.
 The Foundation distinguishes between restricted funds specifically directed towards the operating expenses of the Foundation and or directives decided by the Foundation as "Central" and all other donor-advised directives as "Donor Advised".

-(b) Revenue recognition
+(c) Revenue recognition

-The Foundation follows the deferral method of accounting for contributions.
+The Foundation follows the deferral method of accounting for contributions for the Operating and Programme Funds.
 Under the deferral method, revenue is recognized when expenses directly related to the revenue are incurred.